-Many businesses suffered from the novel coronavirus as they had to close down to comply with health regulations.
+Many businesses suffered from the novel coronavirus as they had to close down to comply with call center performance tracking health regulations.
 Many employees were laid off during the pandemic, and these people had to look for other means of employment to survive.
 One way they did this is by starting a freelance business.

 Several people started offering freelance virtual assistant services to different businesses during the pandemic.
 Some of these new freelancers either wanted to be one in the first place or were forced to become one due to unemployment.